 Simple English definitions for legal terms

-Read a random definition: choice of jurisdiction
+Read a random definition: case of first impression

 Examining authority refers to the power or permission given to someone to act legally on behalf of another person or entity.
 This can include the power delegated by a principal to an agent to affect legal relations.
 There are different types of authority, including: